 For this test, we display the image on the left on the TV, and we set up and power on a lamp opposite the screen, and then take a photo.
 The TV’s backlight is set so that white emits at 100 cd/m2, which is appropriate for darker rooms.
 The two lights both have a color temperature of 6500k; one is the equivalent of 40W in strength, and the other is the equivalent of 60W.

 We take a second photo of the TV, this time with a much brighter source of light opposite the TV.
 This test is meant to simulate the kind of reflections you might experience in a bright room, with a window shining on the TV.
 If that’s a concern for your current setup, this test will be pretty important.

 For this test, we turn off the TV and we set up and power on a few lamps (the two from the initial picture test + a softbox) opposite the screen, and then take a photo.
 The softbox has a color temperature of 5500k.

 To measure the amount of light a TV reflects, we power off the TV and use a sampling sphere with a lamp to light up a portion of the screen uniformly.
 We use a luminance meter to measure the brightness of the light source, and then the luminance of the reflection on the TV’s screen.
 We then note the reflection's brightness as a percentage of that of the source.

 Our screen finish test verifies what kind of finish is used on the screen.
-Glossy finishes reflect less light, but have defined reflections, whereas reflections on semi-gloss screens are stronger, but look a bit hazier.
-Depending on your needs, one finish will be better than the other; we recommend a glossy finish for people who only have ambient light sources around their TV, and a semi-gloss finish for people who have a light source than shines directly on the TV’s screen.
+Glossy finishes reflect less light but have defined reflections, whereas reflections on semi-gloss screens are stronger, but look a bit hazier.
+Depending on your needs, one finish will be better than the other; we recommend a glossy finish for people who only have ambient light sources around their TV and a semi-gloss finish for people who have a light source that shines directly on the TV’s screen.